Peter-012/Hotdogs-Magic-VR/README.md

 This is a script that contains classes used to store data used to set different difficulty and environment parameters in the game.
 Some of these parameters change as the player interacts with objects and others may be fixed after instantiating.

 #### SpatialAudio.cs
 This class manages how in-game sounds should be heard when moving around the scene.
-This script is mainly used to determine the location of the projectiles that are shot by the player or the enemy.
+This script is used to determine the location of the projectiles that are shot by the player or the enemy.
 Audio volume and panning (left or right ear) are adjusted based on the location of the projectile and the player.

 #### TransitionScene.cs
 This is a helper class that contains functionality used to fade in and out a player's view and transition them to another scene.